Reichskommissariat Ukraine: Economic exploitation

 In the civil administration of the Reich Ministry for the Occupied Eastern Territories numerous technical staff worked under Georg Leibbrandt, former chief of the east section of the foreign political office in the Nazi Party, now chief of the political section in the Ministry for the Occupied Eastern Territories.
 Leibbrandt's deputy, Otto Bräutigam, had previously worked as a consul with experience in the Soviet Union.
 Economic affairs remained under the direct management of Hermann Göring (the Plenipotentiary of Germany's Four Year Plan).
 From 21 March 1942 Fritz Sauckel had the role of "General Plenipotentiary for Labour Deployment" (Generalbevollmächtigter für den Arbeitseinsatz), charged with recruiting manpower for Germany throughout Europe, though in Ukraine Koch insisted that Sauckel confine himself to setting requirements, leaving the actual "recruitment" of Ost-Arbeiter to Koch and his brutes.
-The Todt Organization Ost Branch operated from Kyiv.
+The Todt Organization Ost Branch operated from Kiev.
 Other members of the German administration in Ukraine included Generalkommissar Leyser and Gebietkommissar Steudel.

-The Ministry of Transport had direct control of "Ostbahns" and "Generalverkehrsdirektion Osten" (the railway administration in the Eastern territories).
+The Ministry of Transport had direct control of "Ostbahns" and "Generalverkehrsdirektion Osten" (the railway administration in the eastern territories).
 These German central government interventions in the affairs of the East Affairs by ministries were known as Sonderverwaltungen (special administrations).

 The position of the Eastern Affairs Ministry was weak because its department chiefs: (Economy, Work, Foods & Crops and Forest & Woods) held similar posts in other government departments (The Four-Year Plan, Eastern Economic Office, Foods and Farming Ministry, etc.) with other supplementary junior staff.
 Thus the East Ministry was managed by personal criteria and particular interests over official orders.
 Additionally, they failed to maintain the "Political Section" at an equal level with more specialized departments (Economy, Works, Farms, etc.) because political considerations clashed with exploitation plans in the territory.